rtorrent-community/rtorrent-docs/docs/use-cases.rst

         "| sort | sed -re 's/^/import=/' >", (cfg.drop_in), "/.import")
     try_import = (cat, (cfg.drop_in), "/.import")

-To test the change, excute these commands:
+To test the change, execute these commands:

 .. code-block:: shell